Trent Miles is a program builder.

-A proven program-builder, Trent Miles was introduced as Georgia State’s second head football coach on Dec.
+Miles was introduced as Georgia State’s second head football coach on Dec.
 3, 2012 and charged with the task of building the fledgling program as it jumped to the Football Bowl Subdivision (FBS) and the Sun Belt Conference after only three seasons of play.
 And just three years later, he had the Panthers playing in a bowl game in their sixth season of existence.

-Miles, a former assistant coach at Stanford, Notre Dame and Washington, demonstrated the ability to build a winning program in five seasons as the head coach at Indiana State.
-The remarkable rebuilding job he did there earned notice, and Georgia State President Mark Becker and then-Director of Athletics Cheryl Levick jumped at the chance to bring Miles to Atlanta following the retirement of Bill Curry, the program’s head coach from its inception in 2008.
+The former assistant coach at Stanford, Notre Dame and Washington demonstrated the ability to build a winning program in five seasons as the head coach at Indiana State.
+The rebuilding job he did there earned notice, and he was hired to build the Georgia State program following the retirement of Bill Curry, the Panthers’ head coach from the program’s inception in 2008 through 2012.

-Taking over a Georgia State program that had been playing football for just three seasons, Miles immediately began to lay the foundation to enable the Panthers to compete at the highest level of college football.
-Miles and his staff are building the program through recruiting, player development and the establishment of a winning culture, all within the framework of a strong family atmosphere.
+Miles and his staff immediately began to lay the foundation to enable the Panthers to compete at the highest level of college football, building the program through recruiting, player development and the establishment of a winning culture, all within the framework of a strong family atmosphere.

 After leading his 2010 Sycamores to a 6-5 mark for the school’s first winning record since 1996, Miles was recognized as Missouri Valley Football Conference Coach of the Year.
 He was named a finalist for the Eddie Robinson National Coach of the Year Award and the Liberty Mutual Coach of the Year honor.

-Miles guided ISU to another winning season in 2011 and then a 7-4 record in 2012, including a 5-3 mark in the MVFC.
-No Sycamore team had won more games since the 1984 squad on which Miles played, and the school’s run of three straight winning seasons under Miles was the longest in Terre Haute since ISU had six straight from 1964-69.
+Miles guided ISU to another winning season in 2011 and then a 7-4 record in 2012.
+No Sycamore team had won more games since the 1984 squad on which Miles played, and the school’s run of three straight winning seasons under Miles was its longest since ISU had six straight from 1964-69.

-Following the 2012 season, Miles was honored as the American Football Coaches Association Region Four Coach of the Year, earning that distinction for the second time in three seasons.
+Following the 2012 season, Miles was honored as the American Football Coaches Association Region Four Coach of the Year for the second time in three seasons.